Mali entry requirements for United Kingdom passport holders

 Frequently asked questions

 No. British passport holders must obtain a visa before travelling.
-There is no visa-on-arrival facility at Bamako Airport or any land border.
+There is no visa-on-arrival facility for UK citizens at Malian airports or land borders.

 Official sources